osrf-migration/srcsim-wiki/cloud.md

 ### Team budget

-Each team will have a limited budget of hours that can be used on CloudSim for practice.
-You can check your budget by clicking on your username on the top right corner.
+Each team will have a limited budget of (AWS) hours that can be used on CloudSim for practice.

+* You can check your budget by clicking on your username on the top right corner.
-Teams are able to start as many constellations at the same time as they wish.
+* Teams are able to start as many constellations at the same time as they wish.
 But note that this is being taken from your budget.
+* Each constellation consists of 2 machines, so the AWS hours are subtracted in pairs.
+* There are no partial hours, having a constellation up for 5 minutes counts the same as having it up for 55 minutes.
+Likewise, having the constellation up for 65 minutes will count as double the time compared to 55 minutes.
+Use your time wisely.